telerik/kendo-react-dropdowns/docs/autocomplete/api.md

 Defines the styles of the AutoComplete.

 #### separator `String`

 Separates the values selected by the end user.

 #### minLength `Number`

-Sets the minimum length of the input typed by the end user.
+Sets the minimum number of characters the user should type in the input field before any suggestion is displayed.

 #### suggest `Boolean`

-When set to `true`, the AutoComplete displays suggestions corresponding to the input typed by the end user.
+If set to `true`, the AutoComplete automatically uses the first suggestion as its value.

 ## Events